4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 Example: minimum to get started
 ===============================

-The simplest way to start from scratch is with a minimal example which defines the minimum input data needed to run the workflow.
+The simplest way to start your own project is to start with the minimum information required.
+The template project has examples to help you get started with this.

-This requires just a few pieces of information and two files:
+To get started, we need just a few things:

 - Two related ``hic`` files you want to compare.
 We call these **datasets**
 - The **chromosome** you'd like to view.
 This must be present in the datasets.